agoramachina/HUDbeat/mindwave/README.md

 Instructions updated 08-14-2021.

-**First**, run the recordEEG program to generate data used by other programs:
+**First, run the recordEEG program** to generate data used by other programs:

     python recordEEG.py